10+ Maintenance Tasks That You Should Perform Regularly On Your WordPress Website

 Then, just delete them so that they are no longer taking up space.
 Simple as pie!

 A lot of the data that gets saved on your site ends up in the WordPress database leading to bloating and sluggish websites, over time, this database can accumulate and gather a lot of needless, unnecessary data.
 This can really affect your site’s performance and can make restoring backups more difficult.

 In order to fix this, you should optimize it on a regular basis.
 Optimizing allows you to clean it up, defrag it, and improve its performance.
-We use the WP-Optimize plugin for this.
+We use the How to Optimize Database for this.
 It’s a free download on WordPress.org, and does the job quite well!

 6. Test Your Forms